 Last month, EADA selected the two teams that will participate in the CFA Research Challenge 2020.
 The annual Research Challenge is hosted by the CFA Institute, the premier global association for investment management professionals.
 Each year, more than 5,000 students from top universities and business schools compete to produce a comprehensive equity research report for a publically listed company (this year: Repsol).

 - Mentoring by a professional research analyst or portfolio manager

 - Writing an equity research report

 - Presentation of research to a panel of experts

-EADA will send two teams of 5 to the Challenge this year.
-There was stiff competition among participants to participate in the event, with just 10 out of 27 students selected from the International Master in Finance and International Master in Accounting & Financial Management programmes.
+For the second year in a row, EADA has selected two teams of 5 for the Challenge.
+There was stiff competition among participants to participate in the event, with just 10 out of 22 students selected from the International Master in Finance, Master Internacional en Finanzas – Bilingüe and International Master in Accounting & Financial Management programmes.
 In addition to an in-depth analysis of each candidate’s qualifications, the Selection Committee heard individual presentations to evaluate communication and presentation skills.

-The teams have already started working, as the deadline for turning in the final equity research report is February 7, 2019.
-At this time, finalists are selected compete at the Madrid Stock Market at the end of February of 2019, defending an oral presentation of their report in front of a panel of experts.
+The teams have already started working, as the deadline for turning in the final equity research report is February 6, 2020.
+At this time, finalists are selected to compete at the Madrid Stock Market at the end of February, defending an oral presentation of their report in front of a panel of experts.

 All team members participating in the CFA Research Challenge wholeheartedly recommend the experience.
 “What excites me most is learning new things, gaining in-depth knowledge in a practical way, and getting to know our team to produce the best possible result,” says CFA team member Florencia Solari.